-In the world of business and marketing, a product line is a family of related products that are usually sold by the same company, are priced differently, and vary from each other in ways that are noticeable to the customer.
+In the world of business and marketing, a product line is defined as a family of related products that are offered by the same organization, are priced differently, and vary from each other in ways that are noticeable to the customer.
 Product lines offer the opportunity to achieve economies of scope offered by the products’ similarities.
 Economies of scope refers to the savings possible when the same production processes can produce multiple products more cheaply in combination than separately.

 The systems and software engineering fields have embraced these concepts, creating the discipline of Product Line Engineering.
 In this world, a product line refers to a family of similar systems that vary from each other in features and functions.
-Product Line Engineering is the approach for engineering a portfolio of related products in an efficient manner, taking advantage of products’ similarities while managing their differences.
-Engineering includes all the activities involved in planning, producing, delivering, deploying, sustaining, and even retiring products.
+Product Line Engineering is the approach used to engineer a portfolio of related products in an efficient manner, taking advantage of the products’ similarities while managing their differences.
+This includes all the activities involved in planning, producing, delivering, deploying, sustaining, and even retiring products.